wanghuacan/rebuttal/rebuttle.md

 - Token consumption reduction: **95%** (154k vs 3094k)

 **Ablation experiments** (Table 3) prove each component has significant contribution, particularly after removing "context-aware exploration" performance dropped most (**-5.56%**), validating the effectiveness of our algorithmic framework.

+*Additionally,  as a minor note, reference CGM[2] is a concurrent work that was made public on arXiv after our submission (22 May 2025).*

 ## 5. Weaknesses2【done】：The experiments only compare with OpenHands and SWE-Agent, but do not include newer repository-level methods like RepoGraph [1] or other Agents works, such as Agentless [3].
 Adding such baselines would better position RepoMaster within the current literature.